 The health risk information presented here is summarized from Shoreland Travax®, a decision-support tool used by health care providers to perform a detailed health risk analysis based on specific locations, individual travel styles, and traveler risk behaviors.
 Travax provides practitioners current, independently researched malaria risk and prevention recommendations in a map-based format that goes beyond the annual WHO and US CDC statements included here.
 Not included here are current reports from Travax of disease outbreaks or environmental events that may pose elevated risks to travelers’ health and safety.
 The Providers section of this site offers a directory of health care providers who utilize Shoreland Travax for travel health counseling.
 Learn more about the detailed reports and maps available from these practitioners (includes links to samples).

-Azerbaijan is a developing nation but is in the upper half of the world's economies.
+Azerbaijan is a developing nation classified as upper middle income.
 Located in southwestern Asia along the Caspian Sea (north of Iran and south of Georgia), the climate is classified as dry (semi arid), with cooler temperatures in some high-altitude areas.

 Depending on your itinerary, your personal risk factors, and the length of your visit, your health care provider may offer you vaccination against COVID-19, hepatitis A, hepatitis B, influenza, measles, mumps, rubella, rabies, or typhoid fever.
 Routine immunizations, such as those that prevent tetanus/diphtheria or "childhood" diseases, should be reviewed and updated as needed.